 Winning New York’s 26th District could give either side a needed public relations boost.
 But neither party committee has the financial resources or the inclination to take on such risk to get involved.
 Instead, their silence has spoken volumes about the state of play, one in which neither party will be in full control of their own message.

-This article appears in the May 12, 2011, edition of National Journal Daily.
+This article appears in the May 12, 2011 edition of NJ Daily.